-The engagement of consultant architects, engineers and surveyors or other professional consultants including Counsel shall be subject to completion of a formal letter, contract of appointment or brief.
+23.1 The engagement of consultant architects, engineers and surveyors or other professional consultants including Counsel shall be subject to completion of a formal letter, contract of appointment or brief.
 Consultants shall be required to provide evidence of and maintain professional indemnity policies to the satisfaction of the relevant Chief Officer for the periods specified in the respective agreement.
-Consultants shall be selected and commissions awarded in accordance with the procedures detailed within these CSOs and as outlined below, but quotations and tenders are not required for arbitrators, adjudicators or mediators in connection with construction related disputes, or for counsel (see CSO.
-4.3).
+Consultants shall be selected and commissions awarded in accordance with the procedures detailed within these CSOs and as outlined below in table 23.1, but quotations and tenders are not required for arbitrators, adjudicators or mediators in connection with construction related disputes, or for counsel (see 4.3 above).